DIG-Kaust/MLgeoscience/docs/lectures/02_prob.md

 (especially towards the end of the course when we will focus on generative modelling)

-In order to develop various machine learning algorithms (especially towards the end of the course when we will focus on generative modelling) we need to be familarized with some basic concepts of: mathematical tools from:
+In order to develop various machine learning algorithms (especially towards the end of the course when we will focus on generative modelling) we need to be familiarized with some basic concepts of: mathematical tools from:

 - **Probability**: mathematical framework to handle uncertain statements;